angelahe/SPAtext/README_AH.md

 why is jasmine only showing 1 spec file result, not the other?

+==
+fetch answer, answer is saved when a user gets the right answer for the problem

 ## tips and recommendations
   consider using an automated page-reloading tool as you work e.g. livepage plugin for google chrome